 Troubleshooting

 VOAProp installs flawlessly for me every time I try, simply by running the setup program, accepting all the defaults, then clicking the button to go to the VOACAP website, downloading the latest version from there, and installing that, also using the defaults.
 VOAProp also works flawlessly for the thousands of other users who hit my site every day checking for updates to the data files.
-It works for many under Windows Vista (but see the notes under Installation.)
+It works for many under Windows Vista.
 It even works in Linux under wine without too much difficulty.

 A very few people have been unable to get VOAProp to work at all.
 Unfortunately, I have no idea why not.
 It really is impossible to guess what the explanation is for a problem someone is having when I can't actually see the computer in question, so if none of the information here helps I can only suggest that you delete all traces of the software from your computer and then try again, following the instructions to the letter.
 You could also try installing it on a different computer.